jjasinski66/GettingDataProject/README.md

 ### 3. Uses descriptive activity names to name the activities in the data set

-1) read the levels and lables of the activities.
+1) read in the activity labels.

 2) convert "activity" into descriptive factor.

 ### 4. Fix the remaining variable names

-1) remove parenthesis "()" and "-" from the names.
+1) remove "()" and "-" from the names.

 ### 5. Creates a second, independent tidy data set with the average of each variable  for each activity and each subject.